 Used Toyota Prius Mk3 buying guide

-The Mk3 Toyota Prius was powered by new 1.8-litre petrol engine, a significant improvement on the 1.5-litre that went before.
-Importantly, that means the engine doesn’t need to work as hard at higher speeds, so Toyota claimed a 10% improvement on an A-road or motorway cruise.
-Overall, the Prius can return an official figure of 72.4mpg – although 50-60mpg is more common in the real world.
-Its CO2 figure of 89g/km means it’s exempt from road tax too.
+The Toyota Prius Mk3 is powered by a 1.8-litre petrol engine that was newly introduced for this model.
+It was a major upgrade on the 1.5-litre that came before.
+Greater power means it doesn't have to work as hard at higher speeds, so Toyota reckons it's 10% more efficient at motorway or A-road cruising speeds.
+Officially, this Prius can return over 72mpg fuel economy, although something like 50 or 60mpg is more common in the real world.
+Its CO2 figure of 89g/km means it’s exempt from road tax, too.

 The Mk3 Prius launched in 2009 in T3, T4 and T Spirit trims, all of which were pretty well equipped, although later that year an LED Tech Pack was available as an option, with automatically-operating LED headlights.

 In June 2010, a small number of plug-in hybrid version arrived in the UK as part of a trial, but were used for demonstration purposes, rather than for customer orders.
 A month later, a Safety Pack option was made available which featured autonomous emergency braking, and are worth seeking out on the used market.

 A 10th Anniversary edition went on sale in October 2010 with new bodystyling and a black leather interior.
 Based on the T Spirit trim, just 1,000 were available and were finished in either black or white paint.